brutaltm/DrugStoreSpringBootApp/README.md

 Project for my IT studies - subject: Programming Platforms (Java, MVC, Spring, Hibernate).

  ### App deployed on Heroku:
- https://springdrugstore.herokuapp.com/ (site might take more than 30 seconds to laod for the first time)
+ https://springdrugstore.herokuapp.com/ (site might take more than 30 seconds to load for the first time)
  1. Log in as user:\
   Login: `user`\
   Password: `user`\